HEART SURFACES AND BORDERS

 Left Border

-• Outlines the left side of the heart
+• Outlines the left side of your heart

 • Formed by multiple structures: